-Sarah Bosco, one of our honored heroes for Take Steps Sarasota 2019, struggled with Ulcerative Colitis for years before finding the right treatment plan to help her manage often debilitating symptoms.
+Sarah Bosco struggled with Ulcerative Colitis for years before finding the right treatment plan to help her manage often debilitating symptoms.
 Here is her story.

 “Let’s face it—this disease is not an easy one to talk about.
 I would never have imagined at age 20 I would be diagnosed with Ulcerative Colitis.
 To be honest, I didn’t know what UC was or how severe it would become for me.
 I figured there had to be a treatment for this illness.
 I just needed to find the right medication and get my symptoms under control.